MADS-MarisaRivera/Predicting-Inflation/README.md

 In other words, inflation makes us feel that we can't afford as much as we could last year, mostly, when our incomes remain static from one year to another.
 This is why companies and customers must be open-eyed when it comes to inflation, because it has a direct impact on their purchasing power.
 <br/>
 <br/>
-Therefore, as a team of passionate members about analytics, we are seeking to predict the porcentual variance, between next month's inflation value and its last year's value, meaning -12 months, so that we can anticipate increasing inflation or decreasing inflation (deflation) periods.
+Therefore, as a team of passionate members about analytics, **we are seeking to predict the percentual variance, between next month's inflation value and its last year's value, meaning 12 months earlier, so that we can anticipate increasing inflation or decreasing inflation (deflation) periods.**
 For example, when we predict deflation periods, we may promote in our companies & personal expenses, the perks of deflation, and buy more for less or, save the remaining money that we didn't spend in our regular purchases.
 <br/>
 <br/>
-*This is how we learn to coexist with inflation behavior, in a way that we can also take the most of it when it's behavior moves in our favor.*
+*We believe this is how we learn to coexist with inflation behavior, in a way that we can also take the most of it when it's behavior moves in our favor.*

 ### Built With